 To determine the storage temperatures and heat expected heat losses it is normally necessary to carry out a system simulation.
-Figure 4.16 shows the results of an example simulation analysis completed by PlanEnergi to compare the heat loss of two 500,000 m3 storages in Aalborg to a single storage with a volume of 1 million m3.
+Figure 4.16 shows the results of an example simulation analysis completed by PlanEnergi to compare the heat loss of two 500,000 m storages in Aalborg to a single storage with a volume of 1million m.
+The orange bars represent the heat loss from the sides and bottom.
+In the first years the soil is heated up and the heat loss relatively high.
+The blue bars represent the heat loss through the lid and the dotted black line shows the total heat loss for one storage of 1 million m.